 Money Beagle had a close encounter with a grill fire.
 Fire in the hole!

 101 Centavos debates when it is worth giving home repairs a shot on your own and when it is better to just call a professional.

 Compounding Returns is onto year 9 of the 15 year millionaire series.
 That is just shy of the $500,000 mark.

 Evan at My Journey to Millions found that congress is not required to follow the same insider trading rules as Wall Street professionals.
 That might need to change.

-Prarie EcoThrifter shares why credit cards are so important when traveling overseas in a guest post from the CEO of Card Hub.
+Prarie EcoThrifter shares why credit cards are so important when traveling overseas in a post from the CEO of Card Hub.

 MoneyCone did an analysis of Citigroup stock and its recent reverse split.